 For the time being, our preference is to continue with our risk-adjusted approach and focus on ESG at the level of our portfolio GPs, including by encouraging them to take the required steps to comply with SFDR (and other relevant regulatory requirements) with respect to their underlying portfolio investments.
 We include a specific question regarding SFDR compliance in our annual GP ESG Survey and we also consider GPs’ responses where they are relevant to prospective investment opportunities.

 The Coller Capital group of companies operates a group-wide reward policy which is designed, among other things, to encourage responsible business conduct, ensure fair treatment of clients and avoid conflicts of interest.
 Further, and as noted in our ESG Policy, the firm ensures that relevant employees (notably those within the ESG function itself, but also relevant staff from other functions) are suitably incentivised and remunerated to ensure that ESG requirements are implemented and adhered to.

 Our group-wide reward policy requires that appropriate qualitative criteria (reflecting compliance with internal policies, applicable regulations, the fair treatment of clients, and the quality of service provided to clients) are taken into account when setting remuneration for relevant staff, rather than relying solely on quantitative criteria.
-It covers all forms of remuneration offered to staff and states that an appropriate balance of between fixed and variable remuneration must be maintained at all times.
+It covers all forms of remuneration offered to staff and states that an appropriate balance between fixed and variable remuneration must be maintained at all times.